 In future years, reports will include casualty location and may include additional clinical assessment features.
-The preliminary list of clinical features in the report relevant for scoring is shown in Table 3.
-Complete details on report contents and format will be found in the ICD.
+The list of clinical features in the casualty report relevant for scoring is shown in Table 6, with definitions provided in Table 7.
+Complete details on report contents and format can be found in the ICD.

-9.8.3 Report scoring
+9.8.3 Report Scoring

 A valid casualty report earns the team up to 10 points, with up to 5 additional bonus points for early reporting of vitals and time-critical information.
 Points are determined by comparing submitted report contents to ground truth data from the identified casualty.
 Additionally, for vitals estimates (Heart Rate and Respiratory Rate), a relative timestamp provided with the report is used to compare submitted vitals against ground truth vitals measured at the same time.
-Categorical fields in the report are awarded points based on whether they match ground truth; numerical fields in the report are awarded points based on whether they are within a predetermined range of the ground truth value (to be announced prior to evaluation).
+Categorical fields in the report are awarded points based on whether they match ground truth; numerical fields in the report (i.e., vitals) are awarded points based on whether they are within a predetermined range of the ground truth value.
+To receive points for Heart Rate, the reported estimate must be within +/- 5 BPM (beats per minute) of ground truth estimated over the preceding 10 seconds.
+To receive points for Respiratory Rate, the reported estimate must be within +/- 3 BrPM (breaths per minute) of ground truth estimated over the preceding 60 seconds.

 To incentivize rapid assessment of time-critical information indicating immediate need of medical care, bonus points may be awarded for early casualty reports containing the following fields: Severe Hemorrhage, Respiratory Distress, and vital signs (Heart Rate and Respiratory Rate).
 Bonus points will be awarded for valid and correct reports received by the DARPA Command Post within an initial "golden window" during a scored run.
-The duration of the "golden window" will be provided to teams prior to the challenge.
-Teams may receive 2 bonus points each for correct assessment of Severe Hemorrhage and Respiratory Distress, and 1 bonus point for correct assessment of both Heart Rate and Respiratory Rate.
+The duration of the "golden window" will be half the duration of the run.
+Teams may receive 2 bonus points each for correct assessment of Severe Hemorrhage and Respiratory Distress, and 1 bonus point for correct assessment of both Heart Rate and Respiratory Rate within the golden window.
 Note that bonus points will be awarded based on the time the report is received by the DARPA Command Post.